-Of course, it will be much harder to attempt this ascent in the rainy season.
-You will be frequently slipping in and out the water either intentionally or not, so take extra care and wrap cameras etc in waterproof bags.
-Unbelieveably, high up here in the middle of the forest, you can get a phone signal.
+Attempting this ascent in the rainy season is hard as you will be frequently slipping in and out the water.
+You need to keep your wits about you so as not to be taken by the currents.
+Wrap your camera, wallet, phone etc. in a waterproof bag.
+Unbelieveably, high up here in the middle of the forest, you do get a decent phone signal.

-As you dive away from Klong Neung Waterfall, a hundred metres along the slope, another old paved track leads off to the right.
-If you have time, shoot up here and follow the road back and forth along the gentle switchbacks.
-It’s lined with palm trees and hibiscus, part of someone’s grand plan that has long since been abandoned and at the top, there’s a decrepit thatched terrace.
-From it, the view over Salak Phet is one of the best in all of Koh Chang.
+As drive away from Klong Neung, at the sharp bend mentioned above, another old paved track leads off to the right.
+If you have time, shoot up here and follow it back and forth along the gentle switchbacks lined with palm trees and hibiscus.